vincent-noel/pyMaBoSS/doc/installation.rst

    python -m maboss-setup

 Otherwise, you can download them using the following links, for `Linux <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-linux64.zip>`_, `MacOSX <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-osx64.zip>`_ or `Windows <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-win64.zip>`_.
-Once downloaded, you need to make them accessible by putting them in a folder configured in your PATH.
+Once downloaded, you need to extract them and make them accessible by putting them in a folder configured in your PATH.

 Installation with GitHub
 ------------------------